 What Are Some Safety Tips For Night Driving

-So, with that in mind, here are a few tips for driving at night.
+So, with that in mind, here are a few night driving tips.
 With these safety tips, you can drive more safely even late at night when visibility is low.

 1. Be Careful When Driving Around Curves